 - Reduced deposition of toxic beta-amyloid: one of the hallmarks of Alzheimer's disease is the accumulation of beta-amyloid plaques between nerve cells in the brain.

-- Prevention of mitochondrial damage: mitochondria are the cell’s power plants, and also provide other important functions.
+- Prevention of mitochondrial damage: mitochondria are the cell’s power plants, and also perform other important functions.

 In women started on estrogen therapy in early post-menopause, estrogen therapy was shown to have cognitive benefits.
 The famous Women’s Health Initiative Study, however, reported an increased risk for dementia among women who began estrogen or estrogen with progesterone at ages 65 to 79 years.
 This finding alarmed many patients and clinicians and led to a decrease in the prescribing of Hormone Replacement Therapy (HRT).
 Subsequent reconsideration of the many sources of data on HRT, however, has suggested an explanatory “window effect” or “timing effect” theory.
 This theory proposes that estrogen begun in early post-menopause has beneficial effects on the brain, but that estrogen’s potential benefits in older women are outweighed by detrimental effects including enhanced clotting and inflammation.4